hechong/hupili.github.com/_posts/2013-06-13-google-plus-block-gmail-age.md

 The real difficulty is on the contrary: how to prevent the adults from mis-input a small age.

+[6] mentions the COPPA law which seems like an explanation for Google's act.
+It's actually a distraction here.
+The major problem, as I put in the remark section, is not the adoption of any law.
+The problem lies in the way they act: discrepancies between services; lack of early notification; short grace period; etc.

 ## Reference

    * [1] Google Product Forum Feedbacks, A band GMail account is blocked, <http://productforums.google.com/forum/#!topic/gmail/gTtwJqczVYE>